 Age-Based Live Event Caching

 Netflix’s stream of the Tyson-Paul fight in November 2024 peaked at 65 million concurrent viewers (Rayburn, 2025).
-Many viewers rewound their stream.
-Rewinding by a few minutes requests segments that receive relatively little traffic at the live edge.
+When a viewer rewinds their stream by a few minutes, the request targets segments that receive relatively little traffic at the live edge.
 A standard LRU cache treats low request frequency as a signal to evict, adding latency for those viewers.

 The gap between what viewers want and what edge servers preserve is the problem a recent Netflix patent addresses (Newton, 2026).